ringcentral/ringcentral-api-docs/docs/voice/call-routing/index.md

 ### Call Blocking

-Developers can define via the Call Management API what types of calls should be blocked, or specifically allowed.
+Developers can define via the Call Routing API what types of calls should be blocked, or specifically allowed.
 Calls can be allowed or blocked and handled based upon any of the following criteria:

 * Was caller ID transmitted?
 * Was a pay phone used?